button

 aria-label - Use native buttons: Avoid

-- Minimum touch target: Buttons have a minimum size of 44x44px for touch accessibility
+- Minimum touch target: Buttons enforce a minimum size of

 CSS Reference